<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>doctorf2</dc:creator>

-<guid isPermaLink="false">898@http://gracyk.com/forum/</guid>
+<guid isPermaLink="false">898@https://gracyk.com/forum/</guid>

 <description>&#60;p&#62;Be gentle - this is a new area and endeavor for me....&#60;/p&#62;